News

 Deep channels link ocean to Antarctic glacier

-Newly discovered deep seabed channels beneath Thwaites Glacier in West Antarctica may be the pathway for warm ocean water to melt the underside of the ice.
+From the ITGCNewly discovered deep seabed channels beneath Thwaites Glacier in West Antarctica may be the pathway for warm ocean water to melt the underside of the ice.
+Read More

 Plans for International Thwaites Glacier Collaboration in response to COVID-19

-The International Thwaites Glacier Collaboration (ITGC) announces news on the forthcoming field season due to the COVID-19 pandemic.
+From the ITGCThe International Thwaites Glacier Collaboration (ITGC) announces news on the forthcoming field season due to the COVID-19 pandemic.
 The substantial programme of ice-based science planned by ITGC in central West Antarctica for 2020/21 has been postponed, as announced by the logistics organizations that support the fieldwork.
+Read More

 New Sights in the Second Field Season of the International Thwaites Glacier Collaboration

-The sheer scale of the glacier captivated Ted Scambos as he looked on from his plane window, thousands of feet above the ice.
+From the ITGCThe sheer scale of the glacier captivated Ted Scambos as he looked on from his plane window, thousands of feet above the ice.
 The widest glacier in the world, the frozen white Antarctic landscape of Thwaites seemed to stretch on forever—an area as large as Florida, and a mile or more thick.
+Read More

 Diagnosing Thwaites